KDE/digikam-doc/batch_queue/metadata_tools.rst

     :alt:
     :align: center

-    The Batch Queue Manager to Assign Captions to Items
+    The Batch Queue Manager Tool to Assign Captions to Items

 .. _bqm_assignlabels: